Network and make a good impression

-Networking events can be daunting, but it’s important to remember that everyone there is open to meeting new contacts.
+Networking events can be a great way to build your professional contacts but can also feel intimidating.
+It’s important to remember that everyone in the room is open to meeting new contacts.
 A confident tone, good body language and a positive expression will make you seem more approachable.

-- Write and rehearse your “elevator pitch”.
-If you meet somebody influential you may only have one chance to impress them.
+- If you meet somebody influential you may only have one chance to impress them, so write and rehearse your ‘elevator pitch’ in advance of the event.
 Have a clear, short and interesting description of your business or idea prepared.
 It’s worth testing it out on your friends and family to make sure it hits the right note.

-- Prepare 3 questions in advance that you can use to initiate conversation.
+- Prepare 3 questions in advance that you can use to initiate conversations.

-- Always carry your business cards with you and give them out to anyone you talk to.
+- Always carry your business cards/other promotional materials with you and give them out to anyone you talk to.